 |10 year government bond yield||3.75%|

-Stocks are lower this morning after the strong retail sales number.
+Stocks are lower after stronger-than-expected labor market data.
 Bonds and MBS are down.

 The economy added 235,000 jobs in December, according to ADP.
 This was above the 145,000 Street estimate, and is also above the forecast for tomorrow’s jobs report.
 Initial Jobless claims fell to 204,000 which signals the labor market remains tight.
 Finally, outplacement firm Challenger, Gray and Christmas noted 43,651 announced job cuts in in December.

 The minutes from the FOMC meeting were released yesterday and they poured cold water on people hoping for a Fed pivot.